google/neuroglancer/docs/user-guide/skeleton_editing.rst

 requests.
 If ``read_only`` is not set to ``false``, Neuroglancer treats the source as read-only: skeletons can be inspected, but edit actions are disabled.

-If ``spatial`` is absent or empty, Neuroglancer rejects the CATMAID datasource because it cannot construct the spatially indexed skeleton source.
+If ``spatial`` is absent or empty, Neuroglancer derives a default chunk size from the CATMAID project-space bounds and uses ``limit: 0`` for the generated spatial level.

 After setting this up, enter ``catmaid:<your-catmaid-server-url>/<your-catmaid-project-id>`` as a data source in neuroglancer.